simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 The infrastructure package contains the implementations of the building blocks for the persistence, the event store and the event bus.
 You can also find the InventoryItemController in the infrastructure package, which is responsible for handling the API calls from the frontend application.

 The application package contains the CommandHandler.
-The ReadModels and the Projections are locatet in the readmodel package.
+The ReadModels and the Projections are located in the readmodel package.

 ```
 cqrs-es